-Many Brown students leave the University for a semester or even a year to pursue internships, to participate in service work in the United States or abroad, or to engage in other work that complements their academic study.
+Many Brown students leave the University for a semester or even a year to pursue internships, to participate in service work in the United States or abroad, or to engage in other work that complements their academic study (hear from students who have taken a leave).
 This page explains procedures for taking a personal leave of absence.
-For information on medical leaves, contact the Office of Student Life at 401-863-3145.
+For information on medical leaves, contact the Office of Student Student Support Services at 401-863-3145.

 The Curricular Resource Center (CRC) provides peer advising for students interested in personal leaves.
 Stop by Room 228 in the Robert Campus Center to learn what other students have done while on leave and to discuss your options with our knowledgeable peer advisors.